 With a perforated diffuser pipe installed hanging vertically down the tank was able to induce slow mixing around the circumference of the tank as the water level increases and good sizes of flocs were formed.
 However, this flocculation process has resulted in short circuiting of flocs through the lower tube outlets into the effluent chamber – mostly on the sides.

 With a perforated diffuser pipe installed hanging horizontally around the circumference of the tank, slow mixing process were not happening on the influent chamber and the resulting flocs were very limited and fluffy/not settleable.
 This however resulted in evenly distributed effluent outflow from the tubes but at a very low flow rate (couldn’t measure the overall outflow rate from the tubes with the current lamella set up).
 The effluent flow couldn’t eventually reduce the overall turbidity level mixing with the turbid pool of water already in the effluent side of the tank (mainly seepages).

+With no perforated pipe?

 This leads to a conclusion that a controlled flocculation process is required before the flocculated water reached the inlet of the inclined tubes to facilitate creation of bigger flocs and settlement.